 Patagonia had a choice.
 It could focus on short-term outcomes, ignore sustainability, and create high-priced goods with low production costs to turn faster profits.
 Or it could consider the long term and steer its business in the same direction as its values.
 By doing business this way, Patagonia has become known for responsibly made products, loyal customers, and a strong employer brand.
 It’s a riskier path that requires more persistence, but it seems to be paying off.

 The truth is that many businesses have this choice, and that includes those in the financial industry.
-So what does this look like when it comes to the new breed of fintechs that offer earned wage access (EWA)?
+So what does this look like when it comes to the new breed of fintechs that offer earned wage access, also known as EWA and on-demand pay?
 For the answer to that, we can look back to Patagonia: Some EWA companies need consumer dependence to succeed.
-But others are invested in people experiencing better outcomes — to the point where their business can only survive if those good outcomes materialize.
+But others are invested in people experiencing better outcomes—to the point where their business can only survive if those good outcomes materialize.
 Here’s what that looks like.

 Just to be clear, Even is an EWA provider and not an outdoor clothing company.
 But like Patagonia, we have a mission: to even the playing field for creating a better life.
 Our number one goal is to have a positive impact on our members’ financial futures.